Proxmox VE in 2025: the default homelab hypervisor, reviewed honestly

 Backup works correctly

 Proxmox Backup Server (PBS) is a separate but tightly integrated product.
 Set up PBS once, point Proxmox VE at it, schedule backups, and you have deduplicated, encrypted, incremental backups of your VMs and containers.
 Restore is one click.
-This is the kind of feature you don’t appreciate until you need it.
+This is the kind of feature you do not appreciate until you need it.

 Where it has rough edges